ramonfigueiredo/python_course/README.md

 ### NumPy

-NumPy, short for Numerical Python, is one of the most fundamental packages for numerical computations in Python.
+NumPy (https://numpy.org/), short for Numerical Python, is one of the most fundamental packages for numerical computations in Python.

 It provides powerful support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions that operate on these arrays.